200713-dotnet/project-challenge-p0-Acearl/README.md

 + select options for all store orders and orders associated to a user (filtering)
 + if sales
 + see pizza type, count, revenue by week or by month

+> the goal is to try to complete as many reqs as you can in the time alloted. :)